-It is important to understand the differences in the views adopted by the various organisation in using and comparing statistics released.
+It is important to understand the differences in the views adopted by various organisations when using and comparing statistics.
 The annual statistics on mining released by the ABS are based on an industry view, while the statistics on exploration expenditure are based on exploration activities.
-These are not directly comparable with each other, or with the statistics released by ABARE or the Minerals Council of Australia.
+These are not directly comparable with each other, or with the statistics released by ABARES or the Minerals Council of Australia.

 Frequently Asked Questions